For just $1.25 each way, or less if you opt for a multi-day pass, streetcars in New Orleans are an inexpensive and fun way to navigate the city.

 The St. Charles Streetcar

 You can catch the beloved old green cars all along St. Charles Avenue, which runs from Canal Street downtown, toward the University Section and Audubon Park uptown, under a canopy of live oaks, past antebellum mansions, and Loyola and Tulane universities.
-You'll get a feel for the old New Orleans on this ride; inside, the cars still sport mahogany seats and brass trim, and your view out the window shows you the glory of New Orleans' past.
+You'll get a feel for the old New Orleans on this ride; inside, the cars still sport mahogany seats and brass trim, and your view out the window will show you the glory of New Orleans' past.

 Other Streetcar Lines

 The Canal Street Line covers a 5.5-mile route from the foot of Canal Street into the Central Business District and into the mid-city area and winds up at City Park Avenue and the historic cemeteries there.
-The Riverfront Line's route takes you to the French Market shops, the Aquarium of the Americas, Riverfront Marketplace, Canal Place and Harrah's.
+The Riverfront Line's route takes you to the French Market shops, the Aquarium of the Americas, Riverfront Marketplace, Canal Place, and Harrah's.

-The newest line, the Rampart/St. Claude Streetcar links the Marigny/Bywater area to the Union Passenger Terminal and gives good access to the French Quarter and the Treme neighborhood.
+The newest line, the Rampart/St. Claude Streetcar, links the Marigny/Bywater area to the Union Passenger Terminal and gives good access to the French Quarter and the Treme neighborhood.

 Riding the Streetcar

 The streetcars run 24 hours a day, except during Mardi Gras parades.
 During peak hours, they come along about every five minutes.
 When riding, keep your head and limbs inside the car at all times because they pass within inches of telephone poles and trees.
 The seat backs reverse, so you can adjust them to face your companions.
 The conductors are usually happy to call out your stop if you tell them where you want to go.
 To stop the streetcar, pull the overhead wire.